-InPlace operates a multi-streamed program at the Garambi Baan/Laughing Waters Residency Centre, including: InPlace Commissions; Industry Partners; Open Access; Priority Wurundjeri Cultural use; and Quick Response.
+InPlace operates a multi-streamed program at the Garambi Baan/Laughing Waters Residency Centre, comprising: InPlace Commissions; Industry Partners; Open Access; Wurundjeri Woi-wurrung; and Quick Response.

 The new Garambi Baan/Laughing Waters Residency Centre program commenced in 2021, with inaugural program participants including Senior Elder of the Gimuy Walubara Yidinji clan, Aunty Henrietta Marrie AM and acclaimed arts executive and director, Rhoda Roberts AO, with InPlace supporting development of the documentary film, Bukal Bukal, as well as hosting public conversations on Country.

-Residencies and co-commissions in partnership with InPlace’s suite of Industry Partners have commenced, they include: Dancehouse’s ‘On Residence’ program in partnership with other sector partners including Bundanon; the Woi Wurrung Language Project which endeavours to foreground Woi Wurrung language, being delivered in collaboration with the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation and Endangered Indigenous Languages practitioner and Wurundjeri artist, Brooke Wandin; FAMILI group residencies; and the Australian Art Orchestra First Nations residency recipient, Amos Roach.
+Residencies and co-commissions in partnership with InPlace’s suite of Industry Partners have to-date included: Dancehouse’s ‘On Residence’ program in partnership with sector partners including Bundanon; the Woi-wurrung Language Project which endeavours to foreground Woi Wurrung language, being delivered in collaboration with the Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation and Endangered Indigenous Languages practitioner and Wurundjeri artist, Brooke Wandin; FAMILI group residencies; and the Australian Art Orchestra.

-The 2022 program will see a series of new direct commissions and co-commissions undertaking extended residencies at the Garambi Baan/Laughing Waters Residency Centre, in addition to national competitive quick response open call residencies to respond to sector demand and unique opportunities as they arise, as well as the continuation of our multi-year projects and community workshops.
+The 2022-2023 program sees a series of new direct commissions and co-commissions undertaking extended residencies at the Garambi Baanj/Laughing Waters Residency Centre, in addition to national competitive quick response open call residencies to respond to sector demand and unique opportunities as they arise, as well as the continuation of our multi-year projects and community workshops.